ibm-cloud-docs/cloud-infrastructure/faq-microsoft.md

 {: #faq-microsoft-support-ibm-cloud}
 {: faq}

-For Microsoft software that is purchased natively on {{site.data.keyword.cloud}}, {{site.data.keyword.cloud_notm}} [support](/docs/account?topic=account-gettinghelp) is the first point of contact for any issue with a Microsoft software-related issue.
+For Microsoft software that is purchased natively on {{site.data.keyword.cloud_notm}}, {{site.data.keyword.cloud_notm}} [support](/docs/account?topic=account-gettinghelp) is the first point of contact for any issue with a Microsoft software-related issue.

 IBM provides three support plans.